hulyak/multi-agent-ai-skeleton/DEVPOST_WRITEUP.md

 1. Visit the resurrection lab
 2. Click "Support Agent" demo
 3. Watch 100+ lines of CORBA IDL become 50 lines of Kiro YAML
-4. See the resurrected agents in action in the Support application
+4. See the CrewOS agents in action in the Support application

-**The dead code walks again.** 🧟‍♂️